By Eleanor Duke

 You’ve said the 10 minutes that you were somebody’s mother will always be part of you.
 Did you write this book, in part, to cement that part of your identity?
 And to memorialize your son?

 Yeah, I think you’re absolutely right.
-I think my friends who are parents spend a fair amount of time gazing that their children.
-And I don’t blame them; I mean, the kids are beautiful.
-I mean, it’s a miracle that you make someone in your body, an actual person!
+I think my friends who are parents spend a fair amount of time gazing at their children.
+And I don’t blame them; I mean, the kids are beautiful. it’s a miracle that you make someone in your body, an actual person!
 I think they gaze at them, in wonder, a lot.
-I think that’s part of the experience of being a parent.
+That’s part of the experience of being a parent.
 And I only got to do that for a very short time.
 So yes, I think writing about it is a way of gazing, contemplating, acknowledging.
 This person existed, and that’s important to me.

 Was there anything that anyone said during your deepest periods of grieving that was actually helpful or made you feel better?